jasonknight/sapphire/README.md

 # Sapphire

 Sapphire is meant to be take two of my original effort Peridot written in C++11 using clang.
-Sapphire however will be written in Scheme.
+Sapphire however will be written in Ruby.
+I had originally intended to write it in Scheme, however I decided 1) I like Ruby better, 2) Ruby is more accessible to everyone and I would hope eventually the project would be useable to someone other than me.

 ## The Language